 We believe in a strong partnership between home and school, and our goal is two-way communication.
 This means that our staff doesn’t only want to send notes home, but we also need to hear back from our families.
 Parents are their child’s first teacher and we need our community on our team.

 Each day during our morning routine, the whole school will recite a few lines from the 2003 song “I Can” by Nas.
-Those lyrics, though fifteen years old, are still inspiring today:
+Those lyrics, though sixteen years old, are still inspiring today:

 “I know I can (I know I can),

 Be what I wanna be (Be what I wanna be),

 If I work hard at it (If I work hard at it),

 I’ll be where I wanna be (I’ll be where I wanna be)."

 The song ends with the phrase, “Read more, learn more, change the globe.”
 This is exactly what our goal is for your children this year:

 - learn to read at the highest of levels

 - read everything we can so that we learn everything we can